 DAY 3: Independent exploration of Verona

 Continue your exploration of Verona.
-If you are visiting from mid-June to the end of August, don't miss the opera performances in the Roman Arena, a very short walk from our hotel.
+If you are visiting from mid-June to the end of August, don’t miss the opera performances in the Roman Arena, a very short walk from our hotel.
 A little tip: local opera lovers say the best seats (particularly for acoustics) are the very affordable “Unreserved Stone Steps in Sectors D or E (Gradinata D or E).”
-You can buy these right before the performance at the ticket office or—best—in advance online at www.arena.it/en-US/HOMEen.html.
+You can buy these at the Arena ticket office immediately prior to the performance, though it is best to purchase them in advance online at www.arena.it/arena/en.
 An open-air opera in the Arena is an unforgettable experience.

 DAY 4: Independent exploration of Verona / Join VBT Air Package Guests

-Spend another day discovering the city.
+Spend another day discovering Verona.
 You may also take a 40-minute train ride to Padua to explore this beautiful art city.
 The centerpiece here is undoubtedly the Scrovegni Chapel, a 14th-century masterpiece reminiscent of a small Sistine Chapel.
 Its walls are covered with frescoes by Giotto.